Milo Solutions

 • Show strong revenue & traction – Show increasing revenue, user engagement, and retention

-• Present clear business model & monetization – Investors want startups with proven revenue streams
+• Present a clear business model & monetization – Investors want startups with proven revenue streams

-• Show scalability potential – Demonstrate how the startup can grow 10x+
+• Show scalability potential – Demonstrate how the startup can grow 10x+.
+Demonstrating how the company grows and scales is crucial for securing Series A funding.

 • Expose experienced team – Investors look for a strong leadership team that can execute growth